AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 - Copy_To, a procedure used to copy memory from native memory to this model
 - Copy_From, a procedure used to copy memory from this model to native memory
 - Storage_Size, a function returning the amount of memory left
+- Null_Address, a value for the null address value

 By default, Address_Type is System.Address, and all other 5 procedures are performing native operations (e.g. the allocator is the native new allocator).